 Should you mention the difference between translation and transcreation when you get a quote?

-Yes.
-It’s a good idea to talk it through at the start.
+Yes, talk it through at the start.
 Give the translator/transcreator ample information about your objectives for the text.
-Ask them what treatment they recommend for you to achieve your objectives.
+Ask them what they recommend to help you to achieve your goals.
 Let them know how much of a free hand you’re prepared to give them.
 And, see how they respond.
 That way you can judge whether they’re the right person for the job.

 Transcreation is an investment that can grow your profits.
 But, to be successful, good communication is essential.
 With transcreation, it’s best to work directly with the freelancer.
 Having non-specialist translation agencies in the middle makes misunderstandings far more likely.
-My article How to Give Translation Instructions that Get Valuable Results might be helpful.
+My article How to Give Translation Instructions that Get Valuable Results will help you with this.